isomerpages/mlaw-cmc/index.md

       linktext: Learn more
       infoboxes:
         - title: Cost
-          description: Mediation is free.
+          description: It is free.
         - title: Privacy
-          description: We respect your privacy.
-Details of mediation are kept confidential.
+          description: Matters discussed during mediation and identity of the parties are kept confidential.
         - title: Time
-          description: A mediation session typically last about two hours and is available on weekday afternoons and Saturday mornings.
+          description: A mediation session typically lasts about two hours and is available on Mondays to Fridays and Saturday mornings.
         - title: Location
           description: We offer in-person mediation at 18 locations island wide and virtually.
   - infobar:
       title: Mediation at the CMC
       id: infobar
-      description: We help to resolve relational and community disputes in Singapore.
+      description: We help to resolve relational and community disputes.
       button: FIND OUT MORE
       url: /our-story/
   - textcards: